gotthardp/rabbitmq-email/README.md

 its SMTP "To" address is examined to determine how it should be routed through the system.
 First, the address is split into a mailbox name and a domain part.

- - the domain part (e.g. "`@rabbitmq.com`") is used to map to an AMQP virtual-host and AMQP exchange name
+ - the domain part (e.g. "`@rabbitmq.com`") is used to map sender's address to a RabbitMQ virtual host and exchange name
- - the mailbox name is mapped to an AMQP routing key
+ - the mailbox name is mapped to an AMQP 0-9-1 routing key

 To receive the incoming emails, simply bind your queue(s) to this exchange.
 For example: